Cameron Ling: Post-playing days

 On 9 October 2013, Ling was appointed to work one day per week during the 2014 season on the development of the North Melbourne leadership group.

 Ling is an Australian Apprenticeships Ambassador for the Australian Government.

+In May 2022, Ling joined K Rock 95.5 as co-host of the breakfast show,Tom, Lingy & Loggy.

 "Mayor" of Geelong

 In what started as a joke, following the hype of the Cats drought-breaking premiership, Cameron Ling was touted as the 'mayor of Geelong', a humorous reference to the way he is idolised by Geelong people.

-On Wednesday 3 October 2007 though, Geelong's then Mayor, councillor Bruce Harwood, agreed that he'd be happy to step down for Ling.
+On Wednesday 3 October 2007, though, Geelong's then Mayor, councillor Bruce Harwood, agreed that he'd be happy to temporarily step down for Ling.
 Ling's interest in politics and his intelligence is widely known, while it's been reported that he took a significant interest in local council and leadership during his days at St. Joseph's College, Geelong.

-During the Premiership celebratory parade through Geelong's streets on 3 October, Ling acknowledged his title as mayor, however despite the contention it raised, was never formalised and thus more of a publicity stunt.
+During the Premiership celebratory parade through Geelong's streets on 3 October 2007, Ling acknowledged his title as mayor; however, despite the contention it raised, it was never formalised and was merely a tongue-in-cheek publicity stunt.

 Personal life

-In December 2012, Ling's partner Nicole Dodds gave birth to their first child.
+In December 2012, Ling's partner Nicole Dodds gave birth to their first child Max Ling.

+In 2020 he was named in the St Joseph’s College team of champions, recognising the best VFL/AFL players to have attended the school.